Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 ## Axes and Coordinate System
 ### About scenarios

-The relationship between objects of the nde file (specimen, probe, wedge, encoder) is defined by inspection scenarios.
+The relationship between objects in the .nde file (specimen, probe, wedge, encoder) is defined by inspection scenarios.

 ### $(U,V,W)$; surface coordinates and depth

-In scenarios in which probe positioning is in direct relation to the surface, the position on the surface of a specimen, $(X, Y, Z)$ in global coordinates, is transformed in $(U,V)$ surface orthogonal curvilinear coordinates.
-Take note that depending on the scenario the $(U,V)$ may be directly in distance unit (meter) but this is not systematic.
+For scenarios in which probe positioning is in direct relation to the surface, the position on the surface of a specimen, $(X, Y, Z)$ in global coordinates, is transformed into $(U,V)$ surface orthogonal curvilinear coordinates.
+Take note that depending on the scenario, the $(U,V)$ may be directly in distance unit (meter), but this is not systematic.

-The use of $(U,V)$ coordinates is enforced as a way to disambiguate the notions of “scan axis” and “index axis” which are interpreted depending on the scenario.
+The use of $(U,V)$ coordinates is enforced as a way to disambiguate the notions of “scan axis” and “index axis,” which are interpreted depending on the scenario.

 To the $(U,V)$ surface mapping coordinates a depth axis $W$ is added.
-The depth $W$ is defined as being normal to the local $(U,V)$ coordinates and follows the right hand rule for sign definition, resulting in a $(U,V,W)$ coordinate system
+The depth $W$ is defined as being normal to the local $(U,V)$ coordinates and follows the right-hand rule for sign definition, resulting in a $(U,V,W)$ coordinate system

 - The $W$ axis is normal to the surface and always points inside the material.